 His first year Crown Family School field placement was at Year Up, a national nonprofit that provides workforce training to young adults to bridge the opportunity divide.
 This led him to his second year field placement at the Chicago Jobs Council, working on employment policy in Illinois.

 He was awarded a GPHAP Erikson Fellowship in 2015 and spent the summer between his first and second year in the Operational Excellence Department at the UChicago Medical Center.
 There, he received mentorship from leaders in the field.
 “I had the opportunity to learn ‘Lean Management’ techniques, a process improvement strategy that originated in the manufacturing sector to improve efficiency.
 In recent years it has been adopted in healthcare to improve processes in hospitals and clinics.
 Its goal is to identify a consistent process that improves outcomes and patient experiences and reduces waste.”

 During the summer of 2016, he worked at the Center for Tax and Budget Accountability (CTBA) in Chicago, a bipartisan think tank that examines policy related to disadvantaged populations as well as the middle class.
 The internship helped him learn more about public finance and how we fund programs.
 “I had the opportunity to research early childhood education and completed a project looking at public university funding in Illinois,” he says.

-He currently works as a research assistant at the University of Chicago Center for Municipal Finance.
+After graduation, he worked as a research assistant at the University of Chicago Center for Municipal Finance.
 He adds, “I’m looking for a career in community development where I can balance my big picture interests in public policy with on the ground implementation to improve communities and local economies.”